Abiolr/tune-swipe/README.md

 # TuneSwipe 🎵

-A sophisticated music discovery platform that combines the intuitive swipe interface of modern dating apps with intelligent Spotify integration to create personalized playlists through machine learning-enhanced recommendations.
+A sophisticated music discovery platform that combines the intuitive swipe interface of modern dating apps with intelligent Spotify integration to create personalized playlists through search recommendations.

 ## 🎯 Overview